MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-2-0-audio-drivers.md

 USB\Class_01&SubClass_03&Prot_20
 ```

-See the USB audio 2.0 specification for subclass types.
+See the USB Audio 2.0 specification for subclass types.

 USB Audio 2.0 Devices with MIDI (subclass 0x03 above) will enumerate the MIDI function as a separate multi-function device with usbaudio.sys (USB Audio 1.0 driver) loaded.